 Below is a list of the ONIS awards presented annually.
 The history of each award and previous recipients can be viewed in the sub-pages.

-AIS Region 2 also has four awards that are rotated annually between its seven affiliates.
+AIS Region 2 also has five awards that are rotated annually between its seven affiliates.

 AIS Region 2 Awards*